Julie Wood was the lead character in a series of French graphic novels, set in 1970s California.

 Powers & Abilities

 On the other hand, she doesn’t have any brawling experience or killer instinct.
 She’s not a fighter – though her slaps hit well harder than you’d expect.

-Julie Wood is familiar enough with moto mechanics to help prepare bikes for races, but doesn’t seem to be a full-on mechanic.
+Julie Wood is familiar enough with moto mechanics to help prepare bikes for races.
+But she doesn’t seem to be a full-on mechanic.